THEOplayer/react-native-theoplayer/doc/cast.md

 [`react-native-google-cast`](https://github.com/react-native-google-cast/react-native-google-cast)
 package, which comes with native support for both iOS and Android.
 It is fully-featured and provides the possibility to manage devices and sessions, send a source description and listen for cast events.
-Most importantly, it includes a `<CastButton>` component that can added to the app's UI, as demonstrated in the [example app](example-app.md).
+Most importantly, it includes a `<CastButton>` component that can be added to the app's UI, as demonstrated in the [example app](example-app.md).
 This button represents a native media route button that shows the connection state and opens a device dialog when tapped.